-Unless you have not read a government contracts blog in a while, you know that the government has implemented various cybersecurity regulations.
-The Federal Acquisition Regulation (FAR) requires contractors to protect "federal contract information," and various agency supplements contain additional requirements.
-For example, the Department of Defense (DOD) is in the process of implementing cybersecurity regulations, and all contractors that handle "covered defense information" are required to comply with the National Institute of Standards and Technology (NIST) SP 800-171 by December 31, 2017.
+As anyone who follows development in government contracts law is well aware, the government is and has been implementing new and important cybersecurity regulations.
+The Federal Acquisition Regulation requires contractors to protect "federal contract information" and various agency supplements contain additional requirements.
+For example, the U.S. Department of Defense is in the process of implementing cybersecurity regulations and all contractors that handle "covered defense information" are required to comply with the National Institute of Standards and Technology SP 800-171 by Dec.
+31, 2017.

 While compliance is required, we have also advised that solicitations may use cybersecurity as a technical evaluation factor.
-In a recent protest, the GAO confirmed the government's ability to do so.
+In a recent protest, the GAO confirmed both the government's ability to do so and the potential benefits of exceeding the minimum requirements.

-In IPKeys Technologies, LLC, the GAO denied a protest challenging the Defense Information Systems Agency's (DISA) evaluation of the awardee's cybersecurity approach.
-The solicitation required offerors to comply with DOD Instruction No. 8510.01, Risk Management Framework (RMF) for DOD Information Technology (July 28, 2017).
-The DISA found that, in addition to complying with the RMF requirements, the awardee's cybersecurity approach showed its compliance with the NIST Framework for Improving Critical Infrastructure Cybersecurity.
-The GAO determined that the DISA's determination that the awardee's "proposed framework would help to manage cybersecurity risks and lead to improved efficiencies" properly supported its decision to award the contract to the higher-priced offeror.
+In IPKeys Technologies LLC, the GAO denied a protest challenging the Defense Information Systems Agency's evaluation of the awardee's cybersecurity approach.
+The solicitation required offerors to comply with DOD Instruction No. 8510.01, Risk Management Framework for DOD Information Technology (July 28, 2017).
+DISA gave the awardee's proposal a "strength" because, in addition to complying with the Risk Management Framework requirements, its cybersecurity approach showed its compliance with the NIST Framework for Improving Critical Infrastructure Cybersecurity.
+The GAO found that DISA's determination that the awardee's "proposed framework would help to manage cybersecurity risks and lead to improved efficiencies" supported the "strength" and the decision to award the contract to the higher-priced offeror.

-This point is important to remember as you think about how to comply with the various cybersecurity regulations.
-For example, the Defense Federal Acquisition Regulation Supplement Clause 252.204-7012 requires compliance with NIST SP 800-171 by December 31, 2017, but, to be in compliance, a contractor need only have in place a "Security System Plan" and a "Plan of Action and Milestones" describing the way in which it intends to meet the technical requirements at some point in the future.
-However, individual solicitations may require a contractor to have already met NIST SP 800-171's technical requirements, and, even if not, offerors may receive higher technical ratings for having them in place.
+This point is important to remember as contractors think about their plans for complying with the various cybersecurity regulations.
+For example, the Defense Federal Acquisition Regulation Supplement clause 252.204-7012 requires compliance with NIST SP 800-171 by Dec.
+31, 2017.
+For many contractors, compliance can be achieved by the deadline by having in place a "Security System Plan" and "Plan of Action and Milestones" describing how it intends to eventually meet the technical requirements.
+Individual solicitations, however, could require contractors to already be meeting the NIST SP 800-171 technical requirements.
+And even if the solicitation does not require compliance exceeding the current regulatory obligation, the IPKeys decision makes clear that an offeror who is merely meeting the minimum requirements may be at a competitive disadvantage to offerors who are exceeding those requirements.